Last Updated on May 7, 2026

 Use the tool below to compare sizing across brands and find the best fit before you buy.

-Use this shoe size converter to find the right fit when switching between different shoe brands.
-Simply select your current brand and size, choose the brand you’re switching to, and click ‘Find My Size’ for a recommendation.
+Use this running shoe size converter to estimate your size when switching between brands.
+Select your current brand and size, choose the brand you’re switching to, and pick your gender and width for a more accurate recommendation.

 Top Brands and Models